What’s Behind Your Pasta Cravings? Top 5 Explanations Revealed

 • Got into an argument with your partner (or child)

-All these little events can add up when it comes to stress.
-And the more stressed out you are, the more likely it is that you will crave carbs!
+All these little events can add up to stress.
+And the more stressed out you are, the more likely you are to crave carbs!

 Why?
-When you’re stressed your body thinks that it’s in danger, so better pack on the carbs to feel safe!
+When you’re stressed, your body thinks you’re in danger, so you better pack on the carbs to feel safe!

 3) Too much thinking and worrying